cmu-db/benchbase/README.md

 ## Modifications from Original
-I have made a number of significant structural modifications to the original project in this fork but did my best to leave the actual benchmark code functionally unchanged.
+I have made a number of significant structural modifications to the original project in this fork but did my best to leave the actual benchmark functionally unchanged.
 These modifications are summarized here:

 * Moved from Ant to Maven
     * Reorganized project to fit Maven structure